 Palo Duro Creek Ranch offers several tour options that allow you to experience the rugged terrain and soak in the beauty of the scenery without running into as many humans as you do in Palo Duro State Park.
 You’ll have the opportunity to see wildlife that you might not get in Palo Duro Canyon State Park and, if you want to, you can have a really cool jeep experience, which is what we did.

 Looking for info on the National Parks in Texas?
 Check out THIS POST from Carful of Kids.

 We went during the off season so we were the only tour group on the property at the time.
 It was a fantastic afternoon that had the “away from it all” vibe.
 If there were other tour groups on the property, maybe a little bit of that would be lost but I still want an opportunity to test that theory.
 See also it was cold when we went and I think this tour would be fun to experience when temperatures were just a little bit warmer.

-Tour Options at Palo Duro Creek Ranch (AKA Elkins Ranch)
+Palo Duro Ranch Jeep Tours – and other tour options at at Palo Duro Creek Ranch (AKA Elkins Ranch)

 I mention that Palo Duro Creek Ranch is also known as Elkins Ranch, which is the former name.
 When we visited, the sign at the entrance still said Elkins Ranch, which was a little confusing.
 Whatever you call it, there’s some great tour options here.

 There are several options for Jeep tours and horse tours listed on the website.
 There’s also a mention in the “explore” section about Humvee tours and helicopter tours coming soon.
 There’s no description about Humvee tours but you can find the different options Palo Duro Ranch Jeep Tours here.